-Although there’s numerous big labels promoting their beers throughout the country and overseas, mergers within the beverage industry have ensured a less diverse selection, with most Prague restaurants and pubs serving some, if not all, of the national brands listed below:
+Although there are numerous big labels promoting their beers throughout the country and overseas, mergers within the beverage industry have ensured a less diverse selection, with most Prague restaurants and pubs serving some, if not all, of the national brands listed below:

 • Budvar was the first Budweiser brand in Czech and is on a par with Gambrinus and Pilsner Urquell; solid and not as bitter as Pilsner Urquell.
 Once more, the twelve degrees is better than the ten degrees.
 This is the secondary and, quite rightly, very wise selection among foreign tourists to Prague.

-• Staropramen is the biggest producer in Prague, with a big brewery in Vltava, Smíchov located on the banks.
-This is a working-class beer and is extremely drinkable in both the twelve and ten degree forms.
+• Staropramen is the biggest producer in Prague, with a big brewery in the Vltava, Smíchov, located on the banks.
+This is a working-class beer and is extremely drinkable in both the twelve and ten-degree forms.

 • Krušovice is a brewery based in west Bohemia.
 This is a smaller brewery that makes a Pilsner that is paler with a slightly bitter metallic after-taste.
-The twelve degrees is particularly fine; Krušovice also makes a ten degrees Pilsner and a black beer that is sweet.
+The twelve degrees is wonderful; Krušovice also makes a ten degrees Pilsner and a black beer that is sweet.

 • Měšťan and Bráník are Prague breweries which are smaller and which both produce good quality lagers.
 Měst’an produces the country’s best dark beer.

-• Velkopopovický Kozel, based near southern Prague, also makes good twelve degree beers, although some people have been alienated by their risqué adverts.
-These adverts refer to the word in the beer’s name: ‘kozel’, which means ‘goat’ (this animal is featured on the beer’s label), and makes a pun out of this based on its’ similarity to the Czech word for breasts.
+• Velkopopovický Kozel, based near southern Prague, also makes good twelve-degree beers, although their risqué adverts have alienated some people.
+These adverts refer to the word in the beer’s name: ‘Kozel’, which means ‘goat’ (this animal is featured on the beer’s label), and makes a pun out of this based on its’ similarity to the Czech word for breasts.

-• Bernard, situated in southern Bohemia, Humpolec, makes an unpasteurised twelve degree beer which gains recognition from knowledgeable connoisseurs.
-Their ten degree Samson beer is often overshadowed by its’ more famous competitor, Budvar, but it is both tasty and light nonetheless.
+• Bernard, situated in southern Bohemia, Humpolec, makes an unpasteurised twelve-degree beer that gains recognition from knowledgeable connoisseurs.
+Their ten degrees Samson beer is often overshadowed by its’ more famous competitor, Budvar, but it is both tasty and light nonetheless.
 Samson is promoted under the banner of ‘B.B.
 Burgerbrau’ outside of the Czech Rep.